TalAter/annyang/docs/README.md

 Stop listening.

-Alternatively, to pause annyang responding to commands without stopping the SpeechRecognition engine or closing the mic, use pause() instead.
+Alternatively, to only temporarily pause annyang responding to commands without stopping the SpeechRecognition engine or closing the mic, use pause() instead.

 See: [pause()](#pause)